Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 CDF requires that at least one jet is identified as a $b$-jet using an algorithm that exploits the long lifetime of $b$-hadrons.
 A kinematic fit is employed and the jet-parton and $b$-jet pairings are taken from the permutation yielding the lowest fit chi-squared.
 This corresponds to the correct assignment about 76\% of the time.
 Soft lepton taggers identify the flavor of the $b$-jets with a 69\% purity.
 The purity of the $b$-jet flavor determination is calibrated using $b\bar{b}$ data and MC events.
 Using 2.7~\fb\ the CDF data is consistent with the SM expectation~\cite{Aaltonen:2010js} and excludes the exotic -4/3 charged quark interpretation at 95\% confidence level.

 \dzero\ requires that at least two jets are identified as $b$-jets and also uses a kinematic fit to reconstruct the \ttbar\ kinematics and choose the jet-parton and $b$-jet pairings.
 Using the permutation with the lowest fit chi-squared yields the correct assignments about 84\% of the time.
 A jet-charge algorithm is used to identify the flavor of the $b$-jet.
 The optimized estimator of the jet charge is $q_{jet} = ( \sum_i q_i \pt_i^{0.6})/(\sum_i \pt_i^{0.6})$ where $i$ runs over all tracks associated with the jet in question.
 The expected $q_{jet}$ distributions for $b$, $\bar{b}$, c and $\bar{c}$ jets are derived from di-jet data samples enhanced in heavy flavor.
-For the SM case, the leptonic decaying top-quark charge is reconstructed as the sum of lepton charge and the charge of the $b$-jet assigned to this top quark while the hadronic decaying top-quark charge is computed as the sum of the second $b$-jet minus the lepton charge.
-Using 0.4~\fb\ the \dzero\ data is consistent with the SM expectation~\cite{Abazov:2006vd} and excludes the exotic -4/3 charged quark interpretation at the 92.2\% confidence level.
+The charge of the leptonic decaying top quark is reconstructed as the sum of lepton charge and the charge of the $b$-jet assigned to this top quark while the charge of the hadronic decaying top quark is computed as the sum of the second $b$-jet minus the lepton charge.
+Using 0.4~\fb\ the \dzero\ data is consistent with the SM expectation~\cite{Abazov:2006vd} and excludes the exotic -4/3 charged quark interpretation at the 92\% confidence level.